Muneeb20019/Real-Estate-Dashboard-n8n-Softr/README.md

 3.  **Activate:** Flip the toggle in the top-right corner to **Active**.
 The system is now live.

 ### 3. Trigger the Analysis
-It can trigger through Gmail.

-*   **Via Gmail:** Send an email containing a property listing to your connected Gmail account.
+- **Via Gmail:** Simply send an email containing a property listing or description to your connected Gmail account. n8n will detect the new email and begin processing instantly.

 ### 4. Monitor the Dashboard
 1. Open your **Softr Live Dashboard**.